luciangreen/luciancicd/README.md

 # Instructions and troubleshooting

+* In the folder `GitHub2` (specified in `settings.pl`, not to be confused with `GitHub` or the folder's name housing your GitHub repositories), store your repositories, e.g. `b`.
+These folders contain Prolog (`*.pl`) and other files.

+* Learn Prolog with <a href="https://lucianpedia.fandom.com/wiki/Prolog_Primer_with_family.pl">family.pl</a> and search for Prolog tutorials.
+Examine the examples in `luciancicdverify.pl` and write examples to help test and debug algorithms.
+The following instructions will guide you to use Lucian CI/CD more easily.

 * Change the LPPM user (your GitHub username), the repositories, any omitted folders, the output folder and `fail_if_greater_than_n_changes1` (used to find more combinations of lines to test) in `settings.pl`.

 * If necessary, modify tests in the Prolog files in the repositories, for example: